This is most certainly my favourite cabbage roll recipe.

 5. Add enough chicken broth to cover.
 Cover the pot, bring to a boil, then reduce to simmer, and cook, covered, for 90 minutes.

 6. While the cabbage rolls are cooking, make the savoury paste.
-In a skillet over medium heat, cook the shallots until tender.
+In a skillet over medium heat, cook the shallots in the oil until tender.
 Add the garlic, paprika, Vegeta, flour and stir until thick.
 Set aside to cool.

 7. After the cabbage rolls have been cooking for 90 minutes, add the savoury paste mixture to the cabbage rolls, stir it in and continue to cook for another 30 minutes, uncovered.